mitchellevan/Test-Site/CONTRIBUTING.md

 * Issue your pull request against that specific issue.

 ## Contributing to Front-End work
 Given the nature of this system, we want the front-end to support the widest range of user agents and assistive technologies as possible.
 Do not use the latest and greatest bleeding edge feature unless it degrades gracefully.
-Try to avoid workarounds.
+Try to avoid workarounds and polyfills.

 ### Accessibility
 * Naturally, given the nature of this system, all work must be accessible and must conform, without exception, to WCAG 2.0 Level AAA